Moses in rabbinic literature: Death of Moses

 The different legends agree that Moses died on Adar 7 (also his birthday) at the age of 120 years, the angel of death not being present.
 But the earlier and the later legends differ considerably in the description and the details of this event.
 The earlier ones present the hero's death as a worthy close to his life.
-It takes place in a miraculous way; and the hero meets it quietly and resignedly.
-He ascends Mount Abarim accompanied by the elders of the people, and Joshua and Eleazar; and while he is talking with them a cloud suddenly surrounds him and he disappears.
-He was prompted by modesty to say in the Torah that he died a natural death, in order that people should not say that God had taken him alive into heaven on account of his piety.
+It miraculously takes place, and the hero meets it quietly and resignedly.
+He ascends Mount Abarim accompanied by the elders of the people, and Joshua and Eleazar; and while he is talking with them, a cloud suddenly surrounds him, and he disappears.
+He was prompted by modesty to say in the Torah that he died a natural death in order that people should not say that God had taken him alive into Heaven on account of his piety.
 The event is described somewhat differently, but equally simply, in Sifre.

 For the statement that Moses did not die at all, compare Sotah 13b.
 "When the angel of death, being sent by God to Moses, appeared before him and said, 'Give me your soul,' Moses scolded him, saying, 'You have not even the right to appear where I am sitting; how dare you say to me that I shall give you my soul?'
 The angel of death took this answer back to God.
 And when God said to the angel the second time, 'Bring Me the soul of Moses,' he went to the place where Moses had been, but the latter had left.
 Then he went to the sea to look for Moses there.
 The sea said that it had not seen Moses since the time when he had led the children of Israel through it.
 Then he went to the mountains and valleys, which told him that God had concealed Moses, keeping him for the life in the future world, and no creature knew where he was."